azerbasic/AzerBasic/README.md

 - <b>Web and mobile app for veterinary stations.</b> The project is also supported by the Federal Ministry.
 The goal is for veterinarians to enter information on the field (finding, diagnosis) via a mobile application and that informations are stored in the database.
 From that database information is shared on the website from where the vet. station can retrieve pre-generated documents required for inspection, etc.
 <b>Technologies used: Flutter - Dart, PHP, HTML, CSS, MYSQL</b>

--<b> Wordpress custom plugin </b>for searching stores in a radius selected by the user with information about Country,State and ZIP/Postal code.
+- <b> Wordpress custom plugin </b>for searching stores in a radius selected by the user with information about Country,State and ZIP/Postal code.
 The plugin uses google map api for geocoding.
 This code for plugin is available in a folder.
 <b>Technologies used: PHP Object-Oriented Programming (OOP) for WordPress, JavaScript, Google Maps API</b>

 <b>Augmented Reality Application:</b>
 - https://youtu.be/HgkdjEKDaCo